open-science-us/open-science/non-parametric-test/Kolmogorov-Smirnov/detecting-fraudulent-transactions/README.md

 I reproduce the result using the R code provided by the author in the book.
 I also see an interesting thing that the author did not mention in the book.
 113 of 117 products have product v559 and 4 of 117 products have product v6199 with the most similar unit price distribution.
 It is obviously wrong, compared with the visual inspection shown in Figure 4.4 inside the book.

 I decide to choose an alternative solution: use the estimation method “bootstrap”, provided by [Apache Commons Math 3.6 API](https://commons.apache.org/proper/commons-math/apidocs/org/apache/commons/math3/stat/inference/KolmogorovSmirnovTest.html), to get top 15 similar ones quickly, then carry out the full Kolmogorov-Smirnov test to get the most similar one out of the top 15 ones.
-357 out of 985 products are found.
+357 out of 985 products are found and have 321 different products with the most similar unit price distribution.

 ## Test Environment